 trennlinie

-The American leg started on October 27th, included 33 concerts and ended on December 22nd in Anaheim.
+The American leg of the Singles Tour started on 27 October, comprised 33 concerts and ended on 22 December in Anaheim.

 Dave: "Before we went on that tour I thought maybe this is going to be the last thing that we do together.
 I was ready to move on and felt totally okay with that.
 During the tour I realised how much I loved performing.
 It was overwhelming every night how much support I felt from the fans."[5]